A curiously slowly mixing Markov chain: Eigenvalues and eigenvectors; proof of

 \end{proposition}

-We defer the proof (due to Laurent Bartholdi and Christoph Koutschan, using ``creative telescoping'') to \cref{appendix}.
-Given the nice form of these inner products, it is natural to hope for closed-form expressions for linear combinations of the $f_S$s which indeed yield an orthonormal basis. \cref{schurweylsection} describes a procedure for doing this, and this procedure actually allows us to obtain eigenvector bases for irreducible subspaces of the permutation representation (as discussed shortly before \cref{restricttocoordinates}).
+Given the nice form of these inner products, it is natural to hope for closed-form expressions for linear combinations of the $f_S$s which indeed yield an orthonormal basis.
+As mentioned in the introduction, we defer this procedure to the companion paper \cite{diaconislinram2}.

-The Gram matrix of \cref{innerproductwz} is so neat that it is natural to try to understand it directly.
-Richard Stanley points out that matrices indexed by the size-$m$ subsets of $[n]$ with $(S, S')$ entry given by $g(|S \cap S'|)$ (for any function $g$) are elements of the adjacency algebra of the Johnson scheme.
-Such matrices can be explicitly diagonalized with dual Hahn polynomial eigenfunctions.
-A clear, elementary account can be found in \cite{johnsonscheme}; in particular, Theorem 1.1 in that paper shows that the eigenvalues of our Gram matrix are the rational numbers